-• The WCCNM has made significant improvement in overcoming challenges and issues related to the use of the New Mexico Workforce Connection online system (WCOS) (www.jobs.state.nm.us).
+- The WCCNM has made significant improvement in overcoming challenges and issues related to the use of the New Mexico Workforce Connection online system (WCOS) (www.jobs.state.nm.us).
 Policy and procedure have been developed to assure consistency in the application of function, activity, and service codes.
 With many new initiatives, approaches, and strategies quickly moving forward over the next several program years, the Central Region is challenged with finding ways to incorporate data collection requirements for all new initiatives into the WCOS.
 These challenges include the ability to capture data elements and performance data.
-The WCCNM is dependent on data analysis, beyond federal performance measures, for adopting additional continuous improvement processes and improve data informed decisions within operations as well as at the WCCNM Board level.

-• Repeat Business Customers: The WCCNM business services recognize many successes; however, it is important that the WCCNM and NMWC partners pursue business services with strategic intent to ensure that the system is addressing business needs from a workforce system-wide perspective versus individual partner program goals and performance criteria.
+The WCCNM is dependent on data analysis, beyond federal performance measures, for adopting additional continuous improvement processes and improve data informed decisions within operations as well as at the WCCNM Board level. - Repeat Business Customers: The WCCNM business services recognize many successes; however, it is important that the WCCNM and NMWC partners pursue business services with strategic intent to ensure that the system is addressing business needs from a workforce system-wide perspective versus individual partner program goals and performance criteria.
 The WCCNM is building additional capacity, expertise and dedicating significant investments in technology and partner training.
 Opportunities for improvements is possible by leveraging industry sector strategies and "work and learn" initiatives, and with significant investments in technical solutions to promote quality business engagement and increased customer satisfaction.

 Continuous quality improvement efforts focused on business engagement help WCCNM produce high-quality business services.
 WCCNM regularly monitors the performance of its NMWC Centers and all partners services, including Wagner-Peyser services.
 The NMWC Operations Manager tracks key performance indicators, conducts customer satisfaction surveys, and analyzes service delivery data to identify areas for improvement.
 Feedback from clients and partners is used to refine processes and ensure that services are delivered efficiently and effectively.
+Customer Survey QR code cards are available on all staff member workstations as well as the resource rooms and welcome desks.
+Customers are encouraged to scan the code and give feedback as they desire.
+Results from this survey are stored in the Formsite Database and are reviewed once a month for any corrective actions that the WCCNM need to implement for improved customer experience.